Next: Raw Memory Access Instructions, Previous: Comparison Instructions, Up: Instruction Set [Contents][Index]

 Add offset to the current instruction pointer.

-If the last comparison result is LESS_THAN
+If the last comparison result is LESS_THAN, add offset, a

 signed 24-bit number, to the current instruction pointer.

-If the last comparison result is EQUAL
+If the last comparison result is EQUAL, add offset, a

 signed 24-bit number, to the current instruction pointer.